 I once had a session with someone who described their problem in terms of struggling to move forward, but, when asked where they wanted to get to, they talked about rising up.
 I asked about that difference in direction: they hadn’t been conscious of it, and the resulting conversation caused a realisation of the extent to which they were still carrying the weight of paternal expectations and assumptions about what was appropriate behaviour for them.
 Moving forward with that weight was a struggle; unburdening themselves of the weight would allow them to rise.

 As a coach, I did not find or provide the insight.
 The coachee did all that themselves.
 I was simply better placed to be a curious, objective observer of their expressed thoughts than they were, and that can be invaluable.

-If you’d like to know more about how coaching would help you, please feel free to drop me a line (no charge, no obligation, no pressure) – I love to chat about this!
+If you’d like to know more about how coaching would help you, please feel free to drop me a line or book an online Tea & Biscuits Chat (no charge, no obligation, no pressure) – I love to chat about this!

 In case you’re as sad as I am, here are some more definitions of coaching for you!

 · “Building awareness, responsibility and self-belief” – Sir John Whitmore